nhejazi/nhejazi/README.md

 ## you've found Nima ![](https://komarev.com/ghpvc/?username=nhejazi&color=blue)

 I'm an academic (bio)statistician working at the interface of causal inference, machine learning, and nonparametric statistics.
-I greatly enjoy developing open source software to improve the accessibility and adoption of modern methods for statistical inference and causal machine learning.
-I'm particularly driven by applications of statistics to the biomedical and public health sciences.
+I enjoy building open source software tools to improve the accessibility and adoption of modern methods for statistical inference and causal machine learning, and I'm particularly driven by applications of statistics to the biomedical and public health sciences.

 Are you looking for open source software for _targeted_ causal machine learning?
 Check out the [`tlverse` project](https://github.com/tlverse) and look through